Shanks-btc/Drydock/README.md

 ## How Drydock works

 Uploading and paying are sequential but decoupled.
-Payment settlement and the memory-check gate are two separable events — the settlement hook triggers the gate asynchronously rather than holding the payment response hostage to an ~8-15 second reasoning call.
+Payment settlement and the memory-check gate are two separable events, the settlement hook triggers the gate asynchronously rather than holding the payment response hostage to an ~8-15 second reasoning call.

 The flow: upload → pay → memory check → result.